Cursor Generates Duplicate Logic Instead of Reusing Helpers

 | parseInvoice | invoice.ts | Parse invoice payloads |

-| isValidEmail | validation.ts | RFC-5322 email check |
+| isValidEmail | validation.ts | RFC 5322 email check |

-- Common helpers live in:
+- Common helpers:

 - src/utils/date.ts (date / time formatting)